tommasodeangeli97/finalstatemachine_sicurity-Robot/README.md

 The 'C1' corridor is connected with the others two corridors 'C2', 'C3' that have doors in common, respectivily, with 'R1', 'R2' and 'R3', 'R4'.
 This node subscribe to the boolean "/load" topic to indicate that full creation of the map.
 ![ontology image](https://github.com/tommasodeangeli97/finite-state-machine---security-robot/assets/92479113/3c194e24-fa89-4283-a30a-aa5d9a630170)

+# The battery
+This is a simple Publish/Subscribe node used to simulate the status of the battery.
+The node subscribe to the boolean "/room" topic that indicates the presence of the robot inside the 'E' room in order to "charge the battery" (it waits a certain amount of second), once that the battery is full the node publish *False* on the boolean "/battery" topic;
+when the robot leaves the 'E' room the code waits a random time before indicating that the battery is low publishing *True* on the "/battery" topic.